 Some ideas to try:

-• Take a warm shower or bath with soothing scents like lavender.
-Warm water relaxes tense muscles, and calming aromas signal to your nervous system that it’s time to wind down.
-You’ll step out feeling refreshed rather than restless.
+- Take a warm shower or bath with lavender or chamomile scents.
+Warm water relaxes tense muscles, and calming aromas signal to your nervous system that it’s time to unwind.

-• Spend a tech-free hour before bed with a good book or calming music.
-Scrolling late at night fuels overthinking and comparison.
-Replacing screens with soft reading or soothing sounds helps your brain transition naturally into rest mode.
+- Spend a tech-free hour before bed with a good book or calming playlist.
+Scrolling late at night fuels comparison and overstimulation, while analog relaxation helps your brain transition naturally into rest mode.

 The goal isn’t to pile on another weekend “task.”
-It’s about giving yourself a pocket of peace to recharge rather than ruminate.
+It’s about giving yourself a pocket of peace—a way to recharge rather than ruminate.

 2. Prep Your Monday in Advance